Olivia Newton-John’s Breast Cancer Battle Update As Lifetime Biopic Debuts

-Over the course of the last week or two, you may have noticed Grease being played a lot more often lately even though its one year removed from its 40th anniversary.
-The reason for that is due to Lifetime’s biopic Olivia Newton-John: Hopelessly Devoted to You debuting on Saturday night.
+Over the course of the last week or two, you may have noticed Grease being played a lot more often, even though it’s one year removed from its 40th anniversary.
+The reason for that is due to Lifetime’s biopic, Olivia Newton-John: Hopelessly Devoted to You, debuting on Saturday night.
 As the movie told the story of the actress and singer’s life, many are wondering just how Olivia Newton-John is doing in her battle against breast cancer.

-As reported by Inquisitr, the biopic on Lifetime will feature actress Delta Goodrem taking on the role of ONJ, and it’s fitting as the two actresses are close friends.
-The stars are also connected in that they have both fought horrific diseases as Goodrem has had to deal with Hodgkin’s Lymphoma while Newton-John’s cancer has hit her on three occasions.
+As reported by Inquisitr, the biopic on Lifetime will feature actress Delta Goodrem taking on the role of Newton-John, and it’s fitting as the two actresses are close friends.
+The stars are also connected in that they have both fought horrific diseases, as Goodrem has had to deal with Hodgkin’s Lymphoma, while Newton-John’s cancer has hit her on three occasions.

-Olivia Newton-John was first diagnosed with breast cancer in 1992, and her battle against the disease is featured in the Lifetime biopic, but there is so much more.
-In 2013, it returned even though Newton-John felt it best to keep that news to herself and not make it public knowledge.
+Olivia Newton-John was first diagnosed with breast cancer in 1992, and her battle against the disease is featured in the Lifetime biopic, but that was just the beginning.
+In 2013, it returned, even though Newton-John felt it best to keep that news to herself and not make it public knowledge.

 In 2017, her breast cancer had metastasized to her back and it led to the postponement of a number of shows and a bunch of rumors.
-Olivia Newton-John is now 70 years old and had to debunk the speculation that she had actually died, but how is she doing now?
+Olivia Newton-John is now 70-years-old and had to debunk the speculation that she had actually died, but how is she doing now?

 Olivia Newton-John 'weeks' from dying of cancer – reports https://t.co/scFtOkZRCz, call me